OSC/ood-documentation/source/installation/install-software.rst

 .. warning::

-   Be sure to check :ref:`Supported Operating Systems <os-support>` before proceeding with install to verify you are on a supported operating system.
+   Be sure to check :ref:`Supported Operating Systems and Architectures <os-support>` before proceeding with install to verify you are on a supported operating system and architecture.

 ..  warning::